UBC-iGEM/internal-wiki-2023-24/src/index.md

   - [For leads](./documentation/lead.md)
   - [For wiki liaisons](./documentation/liaison.md)

-If you have any questions regarding documenting your progress and work, please send a message in the documentation channel.
+If you have any questions regarding documenting your progress and work, please send a message in the documentation-wiki channel.

 ## What should this internal wiki contain?